Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 "I most enjoyed the host’s insights and knowledge about radio personalities with whom I was not strongly familiar." -Bruce

-"Otto Kahn: A Personal Connection with the Gilded Age Music Patron" - 17 October 2024
+Otto Kahn: A Personal Connection with the Gilded Age Music Patron - presented 6 times from 2020-2024

-In 1954, Roger Hall began his music activities by singing in the glee club as a young cadet at Eastern Military Academy then located in the former Oheka Castle of Otto Kahn, completed in 1919 on Long Island and it was the second largest estate built in the USA.
-Learn about the wealthy investment banker, Otto Kahn, who help support such musicians as Fred Astaire, Enrico Caruso, George Gershwin and others.
+In 1954, Roger Hall began his music activities by singing in the glee club as a young cadet at Eastern Military Academythen located in the former Oheka Castle of Otto Kahn, completed in 1919 on Long Island

-His son, Roger Wolfe Kahn, had his own jazz orchestra and also co-wrote a few songs, including the big hit, "Crazy Rhythm," during the Jazz Age of the 1920s and that song title is also the tile of one of Mr. Hall's books in the Memories And Music series.
+and that song title is the tile of one of Mr. Hall's books in the Memories And Music series -- go here

-Sponsored by the New York Adventure Club in their series about the Gilded Age.
+Sponsored by the New York Adventure Club in their series about The Gilded Age.

 For more information, see Memories of Oheka Castle and Mr. Hall's book, "Crazy Rhythm" -- go here